pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 {{% /choosable %}}

 This is where {{< pulumi-apply >}} comes into play.
 As mentioned before, all properties of a resource are of type Output<T>, meaning the values only become known after the infrastructure has been provisioned.
-When a Pulumi program is executed with `pulumi up`, the {{< pulumi-apply >}} function will wait for the resource to be created and for its properties are resolved before printing the desired value of the property.
+When a Pulumi program is executed with `pulumi up`, the {{< pulumi-apply >}} function will wait for the resource to be created and for its properties to be resolved before printing the desired value of the property.
 This is not something a standard `print | log` statement is capable of doing.

 ### Accessing single output values